Issyanofsky/make/manual/l3introductiontowebhooks.md

 ![Logs](pic/l3introductiontowebhookslogs.gif)

-__Queue__ - Inside a webhook (details) you ccan find the "QUEUE". this is the un-process webhooks (in case the webhook is not running the information comming will be queued)
+__Queue__ - Inside a webhook (details) you can find the "QUEUE". this is the un-process webhooks (in case the webhook is not running the information comming will be queued)

 ![QUEUE](pic/l3introductiontowebhooksqueue.gif)